Why is moving firewood such a bad idea?

 These products are a good alternative to regular firewood, and generally speaking they are safe to move.
-For more information, see our blog: Compressed Wood, Fake Logs, Pellets, and More.
+For more information, see our news post: Compressed Wood, Fake Logs, Pellets, and More.

 If I burn all of my wood completely, is it OK to bring it from far away?

 While this might seem reasonable. the answer is still no. You should not be moving firewood far distances.
 There are simply too many unknowns.
 What if a little chip of bark falls unnoticed onto the forest floor- and that chip contains invasive insect larvae?
 Or what if there is a sudden rainstorm, washing fungus spores off the wood, out of the back of your pickup, and into the grass?
 Even if you intend to burn all the wood completely, you still need to make sure it is local wood.
 The risks are simply too big.

 Oh no- too late!
 I already moved firewood!
 How can I dispose of it properly?